CORTIINA – Bright, classy, and comfortable digs right in the center of Munich.

 Recommended Nearby Tours

 - The Local Experience – For all things beer and Oktoberfest related, go to these guys with their range of fun, boozy options.
-Many of the tours start at Marienplatz.
-4-minute walk (0.2 mile).
+Many of the tours start at Marienplatz (0.2 mile).

 - Munich Walk Tours – As well as the normal range of city tours, this outfit offers a beer tour that takes you round a Paulaner brewery, a bike tour of the Englischer Garten, and a Bavarian food tasting tour.
-Tours start at Marienplatz.
-4-minute walk (0.2 mile).
+Tours start at Marienplatz (0.2 mile).

 - Radius Tours – Huge range of tours in English, including many day trips to the surrounding areas (Salzburg, Neuschwanstein Castle, Nuremberg), as well as city tours of Third Reich, Dachau, Bavarian beer, and bike tours and rental.
-Tours start from the Hauptbahnhof.
-11 minutes by public transport.
+Tours start from the Hauptbahnhof (1 mile).

 Best Nearby Taverns